lcalzado/simple-web-UTC-clock/README.md

 ## Pre-requisites
 Docker installed on your system

-## Introductions
+## Introduction
-Here I share a simple web app that I created, a UTC clock.But the focus of this repository is how to build and deploy it.
+Here I share a simple web app that I created, a UTC clock.
+But the focus of this repository is how to build and deploy it.

 ### Application description
-This app shows the Coordinated Universal Time (UTC) using python, flask and dockers.
+This app shows the Coordinated Universal Time (UTC) using Python, Flask, and Docker.

 **This is the flask structure:**
 ```